alonitac/DevOpsBootcampUPES/tutorials/networking_security.md

 The program will ask you some identifiable information: who are you?
 What is the organization you belong to? your country, your mail etc...
 All these details, including a public key, will be encoded into a file called `cert.pem`.
 Note that this certificate has an expiration time of 365 days.

 `cat cert.pem` to see how a certificate may look like.
-In the simplified TLS handshake model you’ve learned, the server's certificate is the first thing that was sent to the client.
+In the simplified TLS handshake model you've learned, the server's certificate is the first thing that was sent to the client.